From training to station and whatever lies next… what to expect

 Once you’ve been accepted as a probationary constable, the next step is training.

 You’ll learn what it takes to be an Authorised Firearms Officer and you’ll also learn a lot about yourself and where your future could lie in the MDP.

-You’ll learn about every aspect of police work: highly experienced officers will demonstrate how to use your wits, and not just physical force, to handle situations.
+Highly experienced police trainers will demonstrate how to use your wits, and not just physical force, to handle situations as a police officer.
 Those could range from dealing with a struggling peace protestor to a potential terrorist threat.